cancerberoSgx/typescript-poor-man-reflection/README.md

 $ npx ts-node test.ts
 undefined undefined
 ```

 But now we transpile our code and:

 ```sh
 $ npx typescript-poor-man-reflection
 $ npx ts-node test.ts
 UnionOf<[1, Date[]]> UnionOf<[1, boolean | string]>
 ```

 But at a terrible cost, your files have been modified!

 ## Data Modes

+(Different modalities on how your files are modified)

- * `folderFile`, the data is stored in a separate file that exports a function to access to
+ * `folderFile` (Default).
+The data is stored in a separate file that exports a function to access to
     array.
 An import declaration will be added to the file and function calls will use the imported function
     to access the array.
 There will be one of these files per folder with the name given by option
     `extractorDataFolderFileName` that will contain the data of all this folder's immediate children.